NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

     """
 ```

+### Step 3.3.3 Populate class
-This class will hold the `on_build` function where we will check if there is a selection and create a label for the path:
+This class will hold `on_build()` where you will check if there is a selection and create a label for the path:

 ```python
 ...